-- Additional electronic bi-directional transactions such as assignments, etc., and Office initiated correspondence such as allowance notices, etc. will be added over the next 1-2 years.
+- Additional electronic bi-directional transactions such as registration fee payments, submitting a declaration of use, Office initiated correspondence such as examiner’s reports, etc. will be added over the next 1-2 years.
 CIPO is also investigating upgrading its existing trade-mark electronic commerce transactions into a standard XML format.

 CIPO uses a Web based search system Marque D’Or for trade-mark searches.
 As well, CIPO provides its trade-mark data to other commercial databases for external client use.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

 The INTREPID II system is integrated with an improved version of the previous Trade-marks Executive Information System (EIS).
 The EIS system permits detailed and comprehensive tracking and monitoring of trade-mark processes.
 The EIS system provides daily information on production volumes and turn-around-times for trade-mark processes.
 The EIS system has recently been upgraded to an Intranet version to allow broader access to reports within the Office.

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used